Cedar Park Market

 Key considerations for buying a single-family home in Cedar Park include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Cedar Park currently spend an average of 81 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Cedar Park currently spend an average of 41 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

-With a median price of $469K and homes spending an average of 81 days on market, Cedar Park is currently a seller's market.
-There's currently 2.6 months of inventory available.
+With a median price of $560K and homes spending an average of 41 days on market, Cedar Park is currently a balanced market.
+There's currently 4.0 months of inventory available.

 Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.